 You must also register for a seller's permit and file sales and use tax returns with us.
 For more sales and use tax information, review the industry guides below that relate to the alcoholic beverage product you sell.

-To register for your alcoholic beverage account, a seller's permit, any other permit, license (cigarette, tobacco, or fuel), or account with the CDTFA, visit our online registration page.
+To register for your alcoholic beverage account, a seller's permit, any other permit, license (cigarette, tobacco, or fuel), or account with us, visit our online registration page.

-Go to www.cdtfa.ca.gov, login with your username and password to update your account information including, but not limited to, selling your business, changing your mailing address, email address, or telephone number, or closing your business.
-If you prefer, you may use form CDTFA-345-SP, Notice of Business Change, Special Taxes and Fees Accounts, to notify CDTFA of changes.
+Go to www.cdtfa.ca.gov, log in with your username and password to update your account information including, but not limited to, selling your business, changing your mailing address, email address, or telephone number, or closing your business.
+You may also complete the CDTFA-345-SP, Notice of Business Change, Special Taxes and Fees Accounts, to notify us of any changes to your business.
 It is important to notify us so we can update our records to ensure you receive information, email reminders to electronically file, and other updates timely.

-Visit the tax rate page to view current and historical alcoholic beverage tax rates.
+Visit the Tax Rates page to view current and historical alcoholic beverage tax rates.

-All alcoholic beverage tax returns, supplemental schedules, and reports are required to be filed online.
+All alcoholic beverage tax returns must be filed online, and any supplemental schedules and reports may also be filed online.
 We have developed Microsoft Excel templates to help you file your alcoholic beverage supplemental schedules and reports using our online services system.
 For more information about online filing and to obtain these Excel templates, see our Online Filing tab.
 You will be able to attach (upload) the completed Excel file when you file your return or report online.

-You must file all applicable alcohol beverage tax returns, supplemental schedules, and reports even if no transactions were made during the reporting period or if no tax is due for the reporting period.
+You must file all applicable alcohol beverage tax returns, supplemental schedules, and reports for each reporting period even if you do not have any transactions to report, or if no tax is due.